How Long Do You Have To File A Malpractice Suit?

-The medical malpractice New York statute of limitations means that you need to act quickly, even if you feel uncertain that medical malpractice occurred in your situation.
-Our law firm has the experience and resources necessary to investigate your case and gather the proof you need to demonstrate that your medical provider failed in his or her duty to provide you with an acceptable level of care.
-These cases take time and can be challenging because you must prove a direct relationship between the provider’s negligence and your symptoms or injuries.
+The medical malpractice New York statute of limitations means that you need to act quickly (within the time period,) even if you feel uncertain that medical malpractice occurred in your situation.
+Our medical malpractice lawyers have the experience and resources necessary to investigate your case and gather the proof you need to demonstrate that your medical provider failed in his or her duty to provide you with an acceptable level of health care.
+These medical malpractice cases take time and can be challenging because you must prove a direct relationship between the provider’s negligence and your symptoms or injuries.
 The good news is that we are prepared to fight for you no matter how long it takes.

-We understand that each patient has a unique situation, and will ensure you fully understand the New York medical malpractice statute of limitations, claim investigation process, and your legal rights moving forward.
-If you’ve suffered due to malpractice, we invite you to call 218-869-3500 or complete the contact form below for a free personal consultation to begin.
+We understand that each patient has a unique situation, and will ensure you fully understand the New York medical malpractice statute of limitations, your claim investigation process, and your legal rights moving forward.
+If you’ve suffered due to malpractice, we invite you to call 218-869-3500 or complete the form below with your contact information for a free personal consultation to begin.